See the Big Picture with Charts and Get the Details with Tables

 - Add a second grouping based on Opportunity Type.
 Groupings affect each chart type differently.
 For example, a chart can represent a grouping as a segment or color.
 Also, if you add multiple groupings, the order of groupings makes a difference.
 When you have time, play around with the order to see the effects on each chart type.
 In this case, Opportunity Owner is the first grouping and Opportunity Type is the second.

-- To exclude lost opportunities, in the Filters tab, click + under Filters, select Stage, and then select all values, except 09 - Lost.
+- To exclude lost opportunities, in the Filters tab, click + under Filters, select Stage, and then select all values, except 09 - Closed Lost.

-- To apply the filter, click Add.
+- To apply the filter, click Apply.

 - To rank sales reps by total opportunity amount, in the Data tab, click the down arrow next to the Sum of Amount measure, and then select Sort Descending.
-Tip You can also click the Sum of Amount axis title to change the sort order.
+Note: You can also click the Sum of Amount axis title to change the sort order.
 The query ranks the results, but not by sales rep. The chart ranks based on each combination of sales rep and opportunity type.
 To rank by rep only, let’s use a different chart type.

-- On the right side of the screen, click the Charts button ( ), select Stacked Column, and then click the button again to close the right pane.
+- On the right side of the screen, click the Charts button ( ), select Stacked Column, and then click the Charts button again to close the right pane.
 Bar and column charts are excellent visualizations for ranking groups of data based on a single measurement, but only when there’s one grouping.
 Stacked bar and stacked column charts are better when you have multiple groupings.

 Widget Property Setting Title Set to “Total Amount”.
 Reference Line To display the quota line, click + Reference Line and enter 22500000 for the value and Quota $22.5M for the label.
 When you preview the dashboard, the quota line should appear slightly above the last bar in the chart.
 If not, verify that you entered the reference line value correctly.